-As glanced his eye o'er Halidon.
+As glanced his eye o'er Halidon.-St. XXX. p.
+28.

-HALLDON was an ancient seat of the Kerrs of Cessford, now demolished.
+Halidon was an ancient seat of the Kerrs of Cessford, now demolished.
 About a quarter of a mile to the northward lay the field of battle betwixt Buccleuch and Angus, which is called to this day the Skirmish Field.
+See the fourth note on this Canto.